 More CFOs are looking beyond vaccines and lockdowns in an attempt to model and forecast our fast-changing business environment.
 But it’s not going to be a return to the good old days of 2019.
 Cyber currency, healthcare, social responsibility, digital transformation, and other non-traditional Finance concerns are poised to consume much more FP&A bandwidth than they did prior to 2020.
 And, speaking of bandwidth, CFOs would be wise to add 5G and Wi-Fi 6 to their digital transformation lexicons this year.
 To keep your vocabulary current, below are a few insights into how Finance and FP&A leaders are moving forward.
 We’ve found these articles helpful, and we hope you do, too.

 Cryptocurrencies have become mainstream, at least as a buzzword.
-Now, with companies like Tesla, AT&T, and even KFC accepting these newfangled forms of cash, it’s time CFOs and FP&A brush up on their blockchain to ensure companies take advantage of, or stay away from, these novel new forms of cash.
+Now, with companies like Etsy, Starbucks, and even KFC accepting these newfangled forms of cash, it’s time CFOs and FP&A brush up on their blockchain to ensure companies take advantage of, or stay away from, these novel new forms of cash.
 “Finding a CFO candidate with crypto experience isn’t enough—the individual’s philosophy towards the currency has to match.”

 Deloitte / WSJ: Survey: 5G, Wi-Fi 6 Supercharge Enterprise Transformation